 Sample Preparation - We offer DNA extraction for all types of vaginal microbiome projects, performed under highly controlled and traceable conditions in our advanced, Copenhagen-based, ISO17025 certified laboratory.

-16S rDNA amplicon sequencing and shotgun metagenomics of vaginal microbiome samples.
-16S rDNA amplicon sequencing will give you insights to the taxonomical composition of the microbiome (genus/species resolution), where shotgun metagenomics powered by our MGS bioinformatics platform provides detailed characterization with the highest taxonomical (species/strain) and functional resolution (genes) possible.
+16S rDNA amplicon sequencing provides insights into the taxonomical composition of the microbiome (genus/species resolution), whereas shotgun metagenomics powered by our MGS bioinformatics platform provides detailed characterization with the highest taxonomical (species/strain) and functional resolution (genes) possible.